-Ra 0 arely -10 uently -30 Some 31- times 70 ially -90 vays -100 100 000 1000 000 - 8 500 000 5000 000 1000 000 0 4 8 10 11 18 25 30 31 44 58 70 71 78 85 90 91 94 98 100
+Ra 0- rely -10 Infreq 11 uently -30 Some 31- times 70 ally 90 vays -100 1000 000 1000 000 5000 000 5000 333 1000 000 0 4 8 10 11 18 25 30 31 44 58 70 71 78 85 90 91 94 98 100

 Effectiveness of the Musical Repertoire Effectiveness of the Musical Performance To what degree does the band demonstrate: creativity and imagination in the use of something familiar in a new way? originality in the use of something fresh and new? success in musical staging in both placement and in time? strength of coordination among all the musical elements? strength of coordination between the music and the visual? interpretive and expressive elements used to enhance effect? success in musical pacing over the complete program and over each production? elevation of the musical repertoire through the performers? overall effect of the program through its entertainment value? development, connection, and evolution of planned events? strength of the aesthetic, intellectual, and emotional facets of the musical repertoire? variety of effects?
-To what degree do the performers demonstrate: communication the musical program intent? cngagement through an emotional performance? precision as a contribution to effect? musical artistry as an influence effect? communication of the expressive qualities inherent in the program? sustained confidence and understanding of the musical program?
+To what degree do the performers demonstrate: communication the musical program intent? engagement through an emotional performance? precision as a contribution to effect? musical artistry as an influence effect? communication of the expressive qualities inherent in the program? sustained confidence and understanding of the musical program?